 Nearly everyone involved in a litigation claim worries about the cost of those proceedings.
 This is entirely understandable.
 Court claims can be time consuming and unpredictable, even with the best of planning.
 Our team at FWJ can help remove this stress.
 We know all of the alternative funding solutions available in the market place.
 Whatever your claim - we can help.

 When faced with a legal claim, one of the key considerations for any potential party is how the legal action will be funded.
-Legal claims are expensive and the time for resolution of the claim is often unpredictable – as can be the outcome.
+Legal claims can be expensive and the time for resolution of the claim is often unpredictable – as can be the outcome.
 A potential party to litigation also needs to consider the risk that they are ordered to pay a financial sum to their opponent or their opponent’s legal fees.

-Alternative funding arrangements
+Alternative funding arrangements – how we can help

 Francis Wilks & Jones is used to advising potential litigants of available alternative funding options.
 These may include: